 Historical Park is more than just a pleasant place to while away the afternoon.
 More than a place to simply take your kids to play.
 Rather — it is a place, at its very foundation, dedicated to education and revival.

-Ultimately, the message that the creators of Historical Park wish to impart is that the past has value; value not only from an academic or historical perspective, but true value in its ability to transform the way we live our lives today.
+Ultimately, the message that the creators of Historical Park wish to impart is that the past has value; value not only from an academic or historical perspective but the true value in its ability to transform the way we live our lives today.
 And it is decidedly this message that is at the heart of the experience.
 That there was life.
 That every aspect of our being has meaning, from what we eat to where we live, and to the principles we live for.